erik-sv/encypher-ai/docs/package/user-guide/extraction-verification.md

     print("No metadata found or extraction failed:", str(e))
 ```

-The `extract_metadata` method scans the text for Unicode variation selectors that represent embedded metadata and converts them back to the original metadata dictionary.
+The `extract_metadata` method scans the text for a special sequence of Zero-Width Characters (ZWCs) at the beginning of the text that marks the start of the embedded data, reads the header information encoded using ZWCs immediately following the start marker to determine the length of the metadata and HMAC, reads the specified number of ZWC-encoded bytes representing the metadata payload and the HMAC signature, converts the ZWC sequences back into binary data for the metadata (usually JSON) and the HMAC, and returns the extracted metadata as a Python dictionary (after JSON deserialization).

 ## Understanding the Extraction Process

-When extracting metadata, EncypherAI:
+When extracting metadata, EncypherAI's `MetadataEncoder` performs the following steps:

-1. Scans the text for Unicode variation selectors
+1. **Locates Data Block**: Identifies a special sequence of Zero-Width Characters (ZWCs) at the beginning of the text that marks the start of the embedded data.
-2. Converts the variation selectors back to bytes
+2. **Reads Header**: Parses header information encoded using ZWCs immediately following the start marker to determine the length of the metadata and HMAC.
-3. Parses the header to identify the format and version
+3. **Extracts Content**: Reads the specified number of ZWC-encoded bytes representing the metadata payload and the HMAC signature.
-4. Extracts the metadata content and HMAC signature
+4. **Decodes**: Converts the ZWC sequences back into binary data for the metadata (usually JSON) and the HMAC.
-5. Returns the metadata as a Python dictionary
+5. **Returns Metadata**: Returns the extracted metadata as a Python dictionary (after JSON deserialization).

 ![Metadata Extraction Process](../../assets/metadata-extraction-diagram.png)